Faculty of Sciences, Jain (Deemed-to-be University) organizes a Session on GST

 11 July 2017

-As a part of Words of Wisdom series, Student Career Advisory & Placement Support Team (SCAPS), Faculty of Sciences, Jain University had organized a session on "How GST affects your Life?" on 7 July 2017 at School of Sciences by Mr. Sushil Kumar Sharma, Managing Director and Head - Research at Stratadigm, ACA, Alumnus of IIM Bangalore.
+As a part of Words of Wisdom series, Student Career Advisory & Placement Support Team (SCAPS), Faculty of Sciences, Jain (Deemed-to-be University) had organized a session on "How GST affects your Life?" on 7 July 2017 at School of Sciences by Mr. Sushil Kumar Sharma, Managing Director and Head - Research at Stratadigm, ACA, Alumnus of IIM Bangalore.
 The speaker briefed about the basic idea of the GST, which is a unified indirect tax across the country on products and services, in which in the current system, the tax is levied at each stage separately by the Union government and the States at varying rates, on the full value of the goods.

 The speaker stressed that in the GST system, the tax would be levied only on the value added at each stage in which it is a single tax (collected at multiple levels) with a full set-off for taxes paid earlier in the value chain.
 The speaker distinguished the transactions within a State that would have two components of GST - Central GST (CGST) and State GST (SGST) - levied on the value of goods and services.
 Both the Centre and the States would simultaneously levy GST across the value chain.
 The speaker put a light on the inter-State transactions, in which the Centre would levy and collect the Integrated Goods and Services Tax (IGST) which would be roughly equal to CGST plus SGST.